Dfulop98/CsihaDemoProject/README.md

     docker exec -it babilon-demo /restore.sh
 ```

-After the test process is completed, the GitLab server can be accessed at the web address https://192.168.3.240:23443
+After the test process is completed, the GitLab server can be accessed at the web address https://localhost:23443

 user: root

 password: 93380061

+( I have issue with this part, unfortunatelly if i try to restore, the database somehow couse error, and a CI/CD settings pages not available.
+I still documenting this section but cannot recover the task project with it.
+Its really unusual reproducate the gitlab server with backup transfer, without teraform or any osc service, but these are make more complexity )
 ## Gitlab Backup
 To ensure the project can be quickly and easily initiated on another system, a backup must be made from the GitLab server, which will then be restored on the other device.